foodpress/FoodPress/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 1.5.7 (2018-12-17) =
+ADDED: Gutenberg support.
+It is the new editor using blocks.
+FIXED: Shortcode generator in the Shortcode tab.
+Use the purple [] button to copy the shortcode that can then be pasted on a page or in a gutenberg block.
+FIXED: Reservation status bug.
+UPDATED: Content for option notes in some areas.

 = 1.5.6 (2018-12-17) =
 ADDED: Deleting a reservation now sends a cancellation email.
 ADDED: Language options for cancellation email.